Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 33: November 17, 2021

+**Today's Progress:** Mintbean hackathon day 2.
+Got a React site up and going, and created a HTML, CSS, JS landing page.
+**Thoughts:** I'm posting this a day late - not in a good spot mentally - lost half my chickens last night to coyotes.

+**Link to work:** [mandela-effect] (https://github.com/mandela-effect/mandela-effect.git)

 ### Day 32: November 16, 2021

 **Today's Progress:** Mintbean hackathon.
 With a UX designer and another software engineer.
 In the planning phase, creating issues in JIRA.
 **Thoughts:** This is new territory, but it seems fun!
 Build an app that lets people express their creativity in a visual format.

 ### Day 31: November 15, 2021